 DAPI cell count

 Total biomass in halite samples was estimated by fluorescence microscopy cell counting (Kepner and Pratt, 1994) using 0.5 g of ground halite.
-The halite powder was gradually dissolved in a solution of 20% NaCl, 1% TWEEN.
+From each nodule vertically sliced, positions at the top, middle, and bottom (approximately equidistant) were sampled and the halite grounded into fine powder.
+The resulting halite powder was gradually dissolved in a solution of 20% NaCl, 1% TWEEN.
 The solution was gently shaken for 30 minutes to break cell clumps and DAPI was added to a final concentration of 0.5 g/ml.
 After a 10-min incubation, 2 ml of the solution were filtered on a 25 mm diameter black polycarbonate filter (3 filter replicates in total).
 Filters were imaged using a DAPI (blue) fluorescent light filter at 400x magnification on a Zeiss Imager.A1 microscope with an X-Site series 120 fluorescence lamp illuminator.
 For each filter, 5 images were taken with a Zeiss AxioCam MRm black-and-white camera (15 images total for each halite sample; minimum field-of-view cell count was 35 cells and the mean was 364 cells).
 The total number of visible cells was counted in each image using an automate CellProfiler v2.1 pipeline, in which the CorrectIlluminationCalculate function was used to normalize the background light levels, and IdentifyPrimaryObjects function was used to find and count unique nuclei (see Supp.
 Data 2 for parameters).
 The number of cells per gram of halite was calculated from the number of cells in each image and taking into account the eFOV of the camera at that magnification (0.203 mm2), the total area of the filter (226.98 mm2), and the amount of halite powder.
 To get a more robust cell count estimate in each biological replicate, 3 technical replicates were performed for each sample, and 5 fields of view were counted per technical replicate.
 Among the 15 cell count replicates for each biological replicate, replicates with estimates outside of 2 standard deviations of the mean were discarded.

 16S rRNA gene amplicon library preparation and sequencing